bermarte/30-Days-Of-JavaScript/02_Day_Data_types/02_day_data_types.md

 ### Math Object

-In JavaScript the Math Object provides a lots of methods to work with numbers.
+In JavaScript, the Math Object provides a lot of methods to work with numbers.

 ```js